noah1984/C-Sharp-Headerize/README.md

 # C-Sharp-Headerize
 Add headers to your Visual Studio projects

-Adds headers to beginning of .cs files in a Visual Studio Project directory

-HEADERIZE [drive:]path [/B] [/D] [/H [drive:][path][filename]] [/R]

-  [drive:]path
-              Specifies directory of Visual Studio project to process

-  /B          Restore files from backup
-  /D          DO NOT backup modified files
-  /H          Specifies location of header file
-  /R          Replace pre-existing headers

-NOTE: Only supports "//", does not yet support "/*" comments.

 V.02
 12/14/2016

 Fixed a bug that would occur if the header file was improperly formatted.
 Added the option to restore files from backup.
+Currently supports "//" comments only.

 V.01
 12/10/2016